Frequently Asked Questions

 Yes.
 While many lenders will not lend to non-residents, there are a good number that will.

 In most cases your eligibility will depend on requirements, such as:

-Will my poor credit rating affect my loan application?
+Will a poor credit rating affect my loan application?

-Your credit rating gives your lender an indication of the kind of borrower you may turn out to be.
-Importantly, if you have a good credit rating you may be offered more home loan options and your home loan interest rates could be lower.
+A poor credit rating does not necessarily mean you can't get a loan.
+Your credit rating gives lenders an indication of the kind of borrower you may turn out to be.
+Importantly, if you have a good credit rating you may be offered more loan options and better terms.

 What is Lenders Mortgage Insurance?

 Lenders Mortgage Insurance (or LMI) protects the lender in the event that you stop paying your loan repayments.
 Similar to an insurance premium, if there is a shortfall between how much you owe on the loan and how much the lender recovers when the property is sold, LMI covers the differs.

 However, you must remember that LMI is there for your lender’s protection.
 It does not provide you, the borrower, with any protection, even though you pay for it.